Pagus Lomacensis: Territory

-A major part of the pagus was enclosed by the Sambre and Meuse rivers, a region sometimes referred to in French as the Entre-Sambre-et-Maas (fr) region.
+A major part of the pagus was enclosed by the Sambre and Meuse rivers, a region sometimes referred to in French as the Entre-Sambre-et-Meuse(fr) region.
 The Sambre joins the Maas at the city of Namur, in the northeast corner of the pagus.

 South of the Sambre, near Namur, are rolling hills, and in modern times it is considered to be part of the geographical Condroz, though it was not part of the medieval pagus of Condroz, which was originally only east of the Meuse.

 The southern part of the Lommegau is today referred to as the Fagne region.
 It approaches the Ardennes and is more heavily hilly and forested, and is similarly often grouped with the lands over the Meuse to the east, in the geographically similar Famenne region, which was originally a subpagus of the Condroz.
 Also the church jurisdictions of the Fammene and Fagnes were joined under a single archdeanery.

 In the west and south of these two parts of the Lommegau, were forested and hilly areas which help define a natural boundary between France and Belgium.
 In the late Roman times these forests also helped define the boundary between the Roman provinces of Belgica secunda and Germania secunda, and therefore they later helped define the medieval church archdioceses of Reims and Cologne, which were partly based upon Roman provinces.

 During the evolutions of the Frankish kingdoms, the southern frontier also remained an important one, defining the boundary between Neustria and Austrasia in Merovingian times.
 In Carolingian times it continued to form the boundary of Western Francia which evolved into France.